sleevi/cabforum-docs/docs/BR.md

 For newly issued Subscriber Certificates, OCSP responses SHOULD be published prior to the delivery of the Certificate to the Subscriber.
 OCSP responses MUST be published no later than 10 minutes after the Subscriber Certificate has been issued.

 The CA SHALL publish an updated OCSP response for Subscriber Certificates by the earlier of:
-1. 8 hours prior to the nextUpdate field of the previously published OCSP response
+1. 8 hours prior to the nextUpdate field of the previously published OCSP response; or
 2. If the OCSP response has a validity period, as defined by the difference in time between the thisUpdate and nextUpdate fields, of greater than 16 hours, then the value of the thisUpdate field plus one half of the validity period of the OCSP response.

 The CA SHALL publish an updated OCSP response for Subordinate CA Certificates by the earlier of:
-1. 24 hours after revoking a Subordinate CA Certificate.
+1. 24 hours after revoking a Subordinate CA Certificate; or
-2. 3 months
+2. 3 months; or
-3. 92 days
+3. 92 days.

-If a Delegated OCSP Responder Certificate is used, the Responder Certificate MUST be directly signed and issued by the Issuer CA of the Subscriber Certificate it provides status information for, using the same issuer name and key.
-The Delegated OCSP Responder Certificate MUST contain the id-pkix-ocsp-nocheck extension as defined in RFC6960.
-The Delegated OCSP Responder Certificate MUST NOT have a Validity Period greater than 365 days, and SHOULD NOT have a validity period greater than the earlier of 3 months or 92 days.
-All certificates issued by the CA for the Delegated OCSP Responder's public key MUST contain an extended key usage certificate extension whose only value is id-kp-OCSPSigning, as specified in RFC6960.
+If a Delegated OCSP Responder Certificate is used:
+1. The Delegated OCSP Responder Certificate MUST be directly signed and issued by the Issuer CA of the Subscriber Certificate it provides status information for, using the same issuer name and key; and
+2. The Delegated OCSP Responder Certificate MUST contain the id-pkix-ocsp-nocheck extension as defined in RFC6960; and
+3. All certificates issued by the CA for the Delegated OCSP Responder's public key MUST contain an extended key usage certificate extension whose only value is id-kp-OCSPSigning, as specified in RFC6960; and
+4. The Delegated OCSP Responder Certificate MUST have a validity period no greater than one year, and SHOULD have a validity period no greater than 31 days.
+If a Delegated OCSP Responder Certificate with a validity period greater than 31 days is issued, the Issuing CA MUST be subject to the revocation requirements of Section 4.9.1.2.

-If a Delegated OCSP Responder Certificate is not used, or if the validity period of the Delegated OCSP Responder Certificate is greater than 30 days, the OCSP response MUST be pre-produced as specified in RFC5019.
+If a Delegated OCSP Responder Certificate is not used, or if the validity period of the Delegated OCSP Responder Certificate is greater than 31 days, the OCSP response MUST be pre-produced as specified in RFC5019.

 If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder SHOULD NOT respond with a "good" status.
 The CA SHOULD monitor the responder for such requests as part of its security response procedures.